RunestoneInteractive/thinkcspy/_sources/PythonTurtle/InstancesAHerdofTurtles.rst

 Instances --- A Herd of Turtles
 -------------------------------

 Just like we can have many different integers in a program, we can have many turtles.
 Each of them is an independent object and we call each one an **instance** of the Turtle type (class).
-Each instance has its own attributes and methods --- so alex might draw with a thin black pen and be at some position, while tess might be going in her own direction with a fat pink pen.
-So here is what happens when alex completes a square and tess completes her triangle:
+Each instance has its own state represented by its attributes and set via its methods.
+So, for example, ``alex`` might draw with a thin black pen and be facing east, while ``tess`` might be going in a different direction with a fat pink pen.
+Here is what happens when ``alex`` draws a square and ``tess`` draws a triangle:

 .. activecode:: ch03_3
    :nocodelens: